Carnival Vista Ship Review [PHOTOS]

 Carnival Vista has two unique categories within standard cabin classes.
 One thing to remember about Carnival is that the stateroom steward will only make the room once daily.

-On embarkation day, you will have to tell your attendant if you would like morning or evening cabin servicing.
-Many give push back on it but the truth is, it’s quickly becoming the industry norm.
+Tell your attendant if you would like morning or evening cabin servicing on embarkation day.
+Many people oppose this, but it’s quickly becoming the industry norm.

 Standard Cabins